kwylie/dataiku-hive-udf/README.md

 ## map_group_sum

-Aggregating operation on map<string,int> than performs the unions of keys of the map, and sum the value when a key exists in multiples maps
+Aggregating operation on map<string,int>, map<string,bigint>, map<string,float> or map<string,double> that performs
+the unions of keys of the map, and sum the value when a key exists in multiples maps.

     CREATE TABLE docs {